vercel-labs/fix-react2shell-next/README.md

 $ pnpm install

 ✅ Patches applied!
-   Please verify the changes and test your app before deploying.
-   Remember to commit the updated package.json and lockfile.
+   Remember to test your app and commit the changes.
 ```

 ## Monorepo Support